-- Contact your local water • supplier to find out what he/she is doing to prevent cross connection contamination incidents. - Survey your home to make • sure you are not unknowingly creating a cross connection - Do not attach any pesticide, • chemical, or any other nonpotable liquid applicators to your water line cations, protecting your drinking water 🕻 supply from contaminants that could be drawn into your home through the hose.
+- Contact your local water supplier to find out what he/she is doing to prevent cross connection contamination incidents. - Survey your home to make sure you are not unknowingly creating a cross connection - Do not attach any pesticide, chemical, or any other nonpotable liquid applicators to your water line - Install hose bibb vacuum breakers (HBVB) on all outside faucets.
+The HBVB isolates garden hose applications, protecting your drinking water supply from contaminants that could be drawn into your home through the hose.
 At work:

-Install hose bibb vacuum breakers (HBVB) on all outside faucets.
-The HBVB isolates garden hose appliand/or maintenance personnel and find out if all cross connections within your workplace are protected.

-Contact your supervisor

-Find out when/if all back-

-flow preventers have been

-Ask you facility to provide

-you with information on its

-cross connection program.

-Find out all you can about

-from DEP, your local water

-department, or a plumbing

-cross connection control

-tested.

-In general:

-inspector.

-For further
+- Contact your supervisor and/or maintenance personnel and find out if all cross connections within your workplace are protected. - Find out when/if all backflow preventers have been tested. - Ask you facility to provide you with information on its cross connection program.
+In general: - Find out all you can about cross connection control from DEP, your local water department, or a plumbing inspector.

-information about our Cross Connection Control and Backflow Prevention Program please contact Russell Tierney at
+For further information about our Cross Connection Control and Backflow Prevention Program please contact WhiteWater at

-Phone: 888-377-7678 Fax: 508-248-2895 Email: rtierney@rhwhite.com
+Phone: 888-377-7678 Fax: 508-248-2895 Email: mthompson@rhwhite.com